-If you’re stopped on the way to your pre-arranged MOT, you’ll be expected to prove that: Your appointment is already booked (you may be asked for the name of the test centre so it can be checked)
+If you’re stopped on the way to your pre-arranged MOT, you may be expected to prove it so it’s a good idea to take any confirmation emails or correspondence.
+In some instances, you might also be asked for the name of the test centre so it can be checked.

-- The test centre is a ‘reasonable’ distance from where your journey started and that you’re going straight there (you can’t add a visit to the shops on the way)
+The test centre must be a ‘reasonable’ distance from where your journey started.
+You’ll also need to go straight there (so no visits to the shops on the way).

 Can I drive my car if it fails the MOT?

-This depends on what your car failed the MOT on and the date of the MOT.
+This depends on what your car failed on.
 If there were no dangerous problems, you’ll be able to drive your car but only if your previous MOT certificate is still valid.

 Is my car insurance valid without an MOT?

 Driving without a valid MOT is likely to invalidate your car insurance which means your insurer can refuse to pay for any repairs.

 Remember that if your insurer refuses to cover the cost of an accident and it’s considered your fault, it’ll be down to you to pay damages to other injured parties.
 Needless to say, this can leave you with huge costs.

 Driving without valid insurance is also an offence and could result in a £300 fine and up to six penalty points.
 In some cases, you could also be disqualified from driving.

 Can I drive to my MOT test without insurance or car tax?